 The Best Carrot Cake Recipe

-This Carrot Cake recipe is wonderfully moist, tender and easy to make!
-It’s covered in cream cheese frosting for a perfect, classic cake!
-Plus, there are so many ways to make this carrot cake your own!
-It’s seriously the best carrot cake recipe.
+This recipe for The Best Carrot Cake is wonderfully moist, tender and easy to make.
+It’s covered in a homemade cream cheese frosting for the perfect, classic cake.
+And with so many ways to make this recipe your own, it’s seriously the best carrot cake around!

 Carrot Cake is such a classic, especially this time of year with Easter approaching.
 Many have strong opinions about what makes the perfect carrot cake, but there’s no doubt that it should be moist, simple to make and full of carrots.
 Beyond that, variations include everything from pineapple and coconut to pecans and raisins.
 I wanted to be sure that this cake could satisfy all with just a few adjustments, so I thoroughly tested SO many versions to make sure they all work perfectly!

 How To Make Carrot Cake

 A great thing about making a carrot cake from scratch is that you can control what you decide to put into it.
 This cake has many options, allowing you to personalize to your tastes.
 It’s written as I like it best, but you can make adjustments as you like.

 One of the less common things this carrot cake contains is carrot puree.
 You could replace it with milk if you like and just use grated carrots, but it genuinely adds the BEST flavor and moisture to this cake.
 I had my taste testers do blind tests and every time they picked the version with the puree.
 Still, you can leave it out if you want.